McDuffie County DUI Court Process

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
-This can be proven through evidence such as:
+• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This involves presenting evidence of your impairment, such as field sobriety tests, breathalyzer results, and witness testimony.

 First Offense